 Of course, creating a solid healthcare content marketing plan can be intimidating because it requires a good deal of time and expertise.
 But don’t be deterred as the effort is well worth the payoff.
 In fact, more than 70 percent of the most successful content marketers swear by a documented strategy.

 Not sure how to put together an effective healthcare content marketing strategy?
 Below, we break down the planning process into 10 straightforward steps.

 Content marketing goals should come from overall marketing goals, and marketing goals should come from business goals.
 Your healthcare content strategy, therefore, should support the business, not just marketing.

 Aligning content with your marketing and business objectives should guide your approach, but don’t go overboard, especially if this is your first content marketing plan.
 Set some simple but specific one-year goals, and then identify some broader two- or three-year goals, which you’ll need to revisit on at least a quarterly basis.

 To establish your content marketing goals, start with these questions:

 - Even if you think you know the answer, spell out why you’re doing content marketing and why it’s important.
 And the answer shouldn’t be, “Because everyone else is doing it.”

 - What’s the overarching goal?

 - Some answers will focus on hard metrics like brand awareness, lead generation, or actual transactions.
-Other answers will focus on softer metrics like prospect engagement or establishing your company as a thought leader in your industry.
+Other answers will focus on softer metrics like prospect engagement or thought leadership in your industry.

 There is no right or wrong answer.